AM 7.3.0

 By default, users that log in to the console make use of the chain or tree configured in the Organization Authentication Configuration property for the realm.
 To locate this property, go to Realms > Realm Name > Authentication > Settings > Core.

-Special care must be given when setting your default authentication tree or chain.
+Be extra careful when setting your default authentication tree or chain.

 Ensure that you change the default for all realms, including the Top Level Realm.